-- Understand basics and design of fermentation technology - Scale up and scale down processing of fermentation technology - Bioprocessing of the industrially important microbial metabolites for the growth of microorganisms in industries and R & D organizations. - Regulation governing the manufacturing of biological products - Understand and conduct fermentation process kinetics.
+- Understand basics and design of fermentation technology - Scale up and scale down processing of fermentation technology - Bioprocessing of the industrially important microbial metabolites in industries and R & D organizations. - Regulation governing the manufacturing of biological products - Understand and conduct fermentation process kinetics.